LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Item 10191: Add grid column header filter and sort behavior
-  * show grid column header icon indicator for if a sort is applied to that column
+  * show grid column header icon indicator for if a sort and/or filter is applied to that column
   * add "Clear sort" option to colum header actions

 ### version 2.144.1